brisbanemakerspace/bms-wiki/tools/digifab/adventurer3.md

 ***OR***

-Attend our introductory 3D printing workshop for a complete introduction. https://brisbanemaker.space/workshops/
+Attend our introductory 3D printing class for a complete introduction. https://brisbanemaker.space/classes/

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.